raspberrypilearning/fl-programming-robotics/week-3/fl-progrobot-w3-step10.md

 ## Robotics is changing our lives

-Robots have firmly shifted from science fiction to become science fact, even a few years ago most of the content you have covered in this course would have been exclusively discussed in research laboratories.
+Robots have firmly shifted from science fiction to become science fact.
+Even a few years ago much of the content you have covered in this course would have been exclusively discussed in research laboratories.
 This shift also requires you to change the way we discuss the impact robotics will have, moving from the theoretical to the concrete.
-This is exactly what you will do in this step.

 ### Automation